Skip to content

 Length and Copying

-strncpy is the length-limited version, but its behavior is a bit subtle: it copies at most n characters.
+strncpy is the version with a length limit, but its behavior is a bit subtle: it copies up to n characters.
 If strlen(src) >= n, it stops after copying n characters, but it does not automatically append a terminator.
 This behavior has tripped up countless people.

 c